FYI: This site receives a small amount in commissions from affiliate links and third-party advertising.

 But it can be fixed, either while you are knitting your piece or after by blocking.

 Basically blocking means washing (or wetting) your knitting and then laying it out to dry flat.
 I tend to block on the lounge room floor.
-I put down a nice fluffy towel and use pins to keep the edges flat while the item is drying.
+I used to put down a nice fluffy towel and use pins to keep the edges flat while the item is drying.
+These days I have blocking pads (foam tiles that you can buy from your local hardware store or foam tiles designed for use as play mats for little kids will do the trick) and I use blocking rods and t pins.

 The other way is to knit the first and last stitch on every row.
 This creates a one stitch band of garter stitch on each edge, which should reduce the curling.
 If that is still not solving the problem, I suggest that you knit 2 stitches in garter stitch at each end of every row, providing of course, that it does not interfere with the knitting stitch pattern of your work.